pontoonapps/CareerGuide/maps-api/README.md

 }
 ```

-A pin returned by the API can also have a field `userPin` (Boolean) – `true` if this pin was submitted by the user, and `false` if it comes from their training centre.
+A pin returned by the API can also have a field `userPin` (Boolean) – `true` if this pin was submitted by the user, and `false` if it comes from a training centre.
 Training centre pins also have `training_centre_email` so the app can show which training centre provided this pin.

 ### Training Centre routes: